-Every project comes with its own docs that explain the how and why.
-They're useful as a reference for best practice, and as a jumping off point when adding features to your own Keystone project.
+A growing collection of projects you can run locally to learn more about Keystone’s capabilities.
+Each example includes documentation explaining the how and why.
+Use them as a reference for best practice, and a jumping off point when adding features to your own Keystone project.

 A basic Blog schema with Posts and Authors.
 Use this as a starting place for learning how to use Keystone.
 It’s also a starter for other feature projects.